kicks-app/kicks-app-wordpress/README.md

 sudo hostile set 127.0.0.1 example.local
 ```

-###### Manually editing hosts
+##### Manually editing hosts
-Otherwise, if you don't like to use hostile, you can take the conventional way by manually editing the hosts-file with the text-editor of your choice.
+Otherwise, if you don't like to use hostile, you can take the conventional way by manually editing the hosts-file.
+See [here](https://www.captiga.com/tips-tricks/edit-hosts-file-mac-windows/) for a quick reference on how to achieve this for your platform

-This file is found at `/etc/hosts` on a Mac.
-On recent Windows it resides at `c:\windows\system32\drivers\etc\hosts`.
-Note that modifying the host file requires root privileges.
-Afterwards you'll need to flush dns cache or restart your machine.

-Should look something like this now:
+It should look something like this:

 ```ini
 127.0.0.1 localhost